ADVANTICS/documentation/charge-controllers/secc_versions.md

 Currently supported hardware are for `ADM-CS-SECC` (using Vertexcom PLC chipset and Toradex Colibri iMX7 SoM).

-Past hardware variants (no longer supported) were based firstly on the versatile `ADM-CO-CUI1` unit, then on the first version of the `ADM-CO-EVCC` unit, both being "Gen2" variants (ie. using Qualcomm PLC chipset and Toradex Colibri iMX6 SoM).

 ## Software

 ### Major releases